frenetic-lang/frenetic/guide/08-NCMultiSwitch.md

 ### Exercise 2: Abstracting the Firewall

-In this exercise, you'll write move the firewall you wrote in the last chapter to its own file, `Firewall.nc`, edit it to just `pass` and `drop` packets, and then include `Firewall.nc` and `Routing.nc` in to a new file called `Main.nc`.
+In this exercise, you'll move the firewall you wrote in the last chapter to its own file, `Firewall.nc` and edit it to just `pass` and `drop` packets.
+Then you will build a multi-module policy that involves `Firewall.nc`, `Routing.nc` and `Main.nc`.

 > If you didn't finish Chapter 7, use
 > [Sol_Chapter7_Firewall.nc](netcore-tutorial-code/Sol_Chapter7_Firewall.nc).
 > If you didn't finish the routing policy above, see
 > [Sol_Routing.nc](netcore-tutorial-code/Chapter8/Sol_Routing.nc).

+Once you have a firewall policy and a routing policy to start from, continue as follows.

 - Move the code for `firewall` function from `Chapter7.nc` in to `Chapter8/Firewall.nc`.

 - In `firewall`, you have (possibly several) occurrences of `routing` (i.e., the routing policy from Chapter 7).
 Replace all occurrences of `routing` with `pass`.

-- Examine `Main.nc`, which we have written for you: we have included `Firewall.nc` and `Routing.nc` and composed them.
+- Edit `Main.nc` so it includes both `Firewall.nc` and `Routing.nc` and composes their definitions effectively.

 You should test this `Main.nc` just as you tested the firewall in [Chapter 7][Ch7].

 ### Extra Credit I

-Per the firewall, host `00:00:00:00:00:02` cannot send a packet to port `25` on host `00:00:00:00:00:04`. `Main.nc` composes `firewall; routing`, on which switch is that packet dropped?
+Per the firewall, host `00:00:00:00:00:02` cannot send a packet to port `25` on host `00:00:00:00:00:04`.
+If host host `00:00:00:00:00:02` attempts to send such a packet, on which switch is that packet dropped?
 You should be able to answer the question just by reading your policy and inspecting the topology figure above.

 ### Extra Credit II